Become a Laboratory Efficiency Assessment Volunteer (LEAV)

 This opportunity allows you to have your own positive influence on helping the University to become more sustainable.
 It is also a great way for you to gain valuable experience and transferable skills applicable to any CV.
 You don't have to be studying an environmental or sustainability-related degree, just a scientific one with some experience of laboratories.
 The most important thing is an interest in making a positive change!

-You'll report to the Sustainable Labs Assistant who will provide you with initial training, and you will have the opportunity to work closely with laboratory users including students, academics and technicians.
+You'll report to the Green Labs Assistant who will provide you with initial training, and you will have the opportunity to work closely with laboratory users including students, academics and technicians.

 We are always looking for volunteers and the amount of time you put in is completely up to you.
 You'll receive recognition for your commitment with an official LEAF certificate; the more assessments you complete the higher certification you'll earn!